-- 613 SEMINAR ON SPANISH-AMERICAN LITERATURE 4 credits Studies in persentative writers preceding the "Boom."
-Reading and discussion of various genres and authors representing significant literary developments.
-Conducted in Spanish. - SEMINAR ON 20TH CENTURY SPANISH-AMERICAN LITERATURE 4 credits 617 Reading and discussion of contemporary writers with emphasis on theatre, novel and short story.
-Conducted in Spanish. - SEMINAR ON 20TH CENTURY SPANISH LITERATURE 4 credits 621 Studies in representative present-day writers with analyses and discussions of novel, theatre, poetry and short stories.
-Conducted in Spanish. - SPANISH TEACHING PRACTICUM 661 SPANISH TEACHING PRACING WALLAW Prerequisite: teaching, assistantship or permission.
+SEMINAR ON 20TH CENTURY SPANISH LITERATURE Studies in representative presentative writers with analyses and discussions of novel, theatre, poetry and short stories.
+Conducted in Spanish.

+SPANISH TEACHING PRACTICUM 661

+Prerequisite: teaching, assistantship or permission.
 Orientation and practice of particular aspects of teaching Spanish language and culture.
-Student teaching experiences are periodi-cally reviewed and evaluated.
-These credits may not be applied toward degree requirements. - 697,8 INDIVIDUAL READINGS IN SPANISH 1-4 credits each 1-4 credits each Content of given individual reading program taken from course contests approved for gradu-ate work in Spanish. - 699 MASTER'S THESIS
+Student teaching experiences are periodically reviewed and evaluated.
+These credits may not be applied toward degree requirements.
+6978 INDIVIDUAL READINGS IN SPANISH 1-4 credits each 1-4 credits each Content of given individual reading program taken from course contests approved for gradu-ate work in Spanish.